Because there are so many causes for purpura, diagnosing the reason why you have developed a purpuric rash takes a bit of detective work.

 - Ehlers-Danlos syndrome.

 - Pseudoxanthoma elasticum (a condition affecting the elastic tissue of the blood vessels and other parts of the body).

 - Infections picked up during pregnancy whilst still in the womb, such as cytomegalovirus and rubella.

 - Conditions acquired after you were born, such as:

-- Severe infections such as sepsis, infection with one of the germs that cause meningitis (meningococcus).
+- Severe bacterial infections such as sepsis, infection with one of the germs that cause meningitis (meningococcal disease).